-Boosts your immunity: The powerful combo of vitamin C, carotene and beta-cryptoxanthin protect the body from heart disease.
+Boosts your immunity: The powerful combo of vitamin C, carotene and beta-cryptoxanthin protects the body from heart disease.
 The phenolic agent in the fruit has powerful anti-cancer properties.

 Remedy for insomnia: An amazing medicinal property that this fruit contains is that it works as a sedative.
 It reduces restlessness and insomnia.
 However, overeating passion fruit can make you lethargic.

-Good for Eye Health: Passion fruit is packed with vitamin A that prevents age-related eye degeneration, cataract and night blindness.
+Good for Eye Health: Passion fruit is packed with vitamin A which prevents age-related eye degeneration, cataract and night blindness.